 1. Eating Enough Good Fats

-To make sure your body has the proper building blocks for healthy skin and to reduce inflammation, make sure to get enough healthy saturated, monounsaturated and Omega-3 fats while avoiding polyunsaturated fatty acids and linoleic acid in Omega-6 vegetable oils.
+To make sure the body has the proper building blocks for healthy skin and to reduce inflammation, it is important to get enough healthy saturated, monounsaturated and Omega-3 fats while avoiding polyunsaturated fatty acids and high Omega-6 vegetable oils.

 2. Getting Enough Antioxidants

 If you’re avoiding grains and Omega-6 oils and eating proteins, fats and vegetables instead, you are probably great in the antioxidant department.
 Even real food “treats” like berries and dark chocolate are packed with antioxidants.